Best-Rated Small Business Telecommunications

 Business mobile

-Plans come with unlimited NZ/OZ calls and texts, plus local number on mobile.
+All plans come with unlimited NZ/OZ calls and texts.

 Business broadband

-Spark has a simple choice of unlimited wireless and fibre plans:
+Spark offers a wide range of unlimited wireless and fibre plans:

 • Wireless 4G/5G